-Although many other software came out over the years, including Microsoft’s own Power BI, which some had argued would eventually replace Excel, finance professionals across various organizations still rely on Excel to make calculations and build financial models.
+Many other software came out over the years, including Microsoft’s own Power BI.
+Some argued Power BI would eventually replace Excel.
+However, finance professionals still rely on Excel to make planning models.

-Power BI has proved to be a fantastic tool on its own right for other purposes, such as creating and sharing data visualizations; however, it lacks Excel’s tabular data format, which makes it easier to make different calculations, perform quick manual fixes and fine tune data when necessary.
-Granted, with the help of DAX formulas and advanced data manipulation techniques, some users manage to reproduce the look of Excel tables in Power BI reports, but the skill level required to pull that off takes time to learn and many choose not to go that way.
+Power BI has proved to be a fantastic tool on its own right for other purposes, such as reporting and collaboration.
+However, it lacks Excel’s cell format.
+This makes it easier to make different calculations, perform quick manual fixes and fine tune data when necessary.

 - Time consuming – depending on the level of details and one’s skillset, building a model can be a long and tedious process.

 - Prone to error – let’s face it, we build models on assumptions, which often leads to wrong forecast figures.
 This is one of the most serious drawbacks of Excel and financial modeling, in general.
-Errors are natural part of modeling and when we find them one has to go back and manually fix them, which leads to the next point.
+Errors are natural part of modeling and when we find them one has to go back and manually fix them.

 - Lack of collaboration – Excel is poor at supporting collaboration.
 Often, there is one master version of a budget kept by a CFO, which he updates upon receiving files from others.
 In addition, each person working on a project has their own file, which makes it hard to have a single version of the truth.
 With several people working on their own, a company ends up with a bunch of Excel copies floating around.
 How do you know which one is the latest one and includes all the updates?
 How do you know if the company’s CFO didn’t make a mistake and added a wrong copy to his master version?
 You don’t.